NCommander/vaksina/docs/objects_stuff.md

    - Could include PCR tests/rapid antigen
    - Must include vaccination complete with status

-Can be processed by a validator module to determine status
+Can be processed by a validator module to the determine status